Interpreting effective energy barriers to membrane permeation in terms of a heterogeneous energy landscape: Results

 \subsection{The overall effective free energy barrier is determined by the highest barriers in the most permeable paths}

 Expanding the model to a membrane comprising many parallel paths, we find the overall effective free energy barrier through the membrane from Eq.~\ref{eq:effective_barrier} lies within the high tail of the underlying barrier distributions and the low tail of the single path effective barriers.
 In Fig.~\ref{fig:effective_barriers_parallel}, we show the overall effective free energy barriers for 2000 paths compared to the distributions of individual free energy barriers and the distributions of single path effective barriers.
+The entropic penalty from the accessible area for transport as shown in Eq.~\ref{eq:entropic_penalty} is assumed to be 0.
 If all paths have equal individual barriers as in the original Zwolinski et al.~derivation, the overall effective free energy barrier collapses to be identical to an individual membrane barrier, as shown in Fig.~\ref{fig:effective_barriers_parallel}A.

 Fig.~\ref{fig:effective_barriers_parallel}B and Fig.~\ref{fig:effective_barriers_parallel}C show that the overall effective barrier for the membrane lies near the maximum individual barrier.
 Equivalently, the overall effective barrier lies near the lowest single path effective barrier.
 Therefore, when we consider distributions of free energy barriers across many pathways, the overall effective free energy barrier to permeability is not the difference in free energy between the species in solution and the species at the top of the highest potential energy barrier.
 Rather, it is heavily dependent on the highest barriers within the paths with the lowest single path effective barriers.
 These single path effective barriers are most dependent on the highest individual barriers along the path.
 We demonstrate that the overall effective barrier is typically determined by the paths whose highest barriers are relatively low in Fig.~\ref{fig:max_barriers_and_ROC}A and Fig.~\ref{fig:max_barriers_and_ROC}B, where we plot each path's maximum barrier.
-The overall effective barrier is near the lowest maximum barriers, which is in turn is near, but not at, the top of the distribution of individual barrier heights.
+The overall effective barrier is near the lowest maximum barriers, which is in turn near, but not at, the top of the distribution of individual barrier heights.